 You may also need some help to deal with you and your own emotional needs.
 This may mean you get some professional counseling or some pastoral counseling.
-Either way, make sure they are Christ-centered and they firmly believe in God’s design of a covenant marriage and they desire to see your marriage completely restored.
+Either way, find someone who is Christ-centered and firmly believes in God’s design of a covenant marriage and the desire to see your marriage completely restored.

 Classes and books

-Then if you are separated it does not mean you will have to go through a divorce.
+If you are separated it does not automatically mean divorce.
 But there is a ministry that can help you if you are separated or going through an unwanted divorce.
 This ministry is called Divorce Care.
 You can find them on the web and locate a local class in your area.
 We have worked closely with one of these classes before.
 And we know first hand that sometimes separated spouses go through these classes and receive the help they need to restore their marriage.

 Next, you can read.
 There are some great blogs and other Christian ministries available right here at your fingertips on the internet.
 You can find books at your local Christian bookstore, and library.
 One of the books I would recommend for someone that is holding on is “Hope for the Separated ” by Gary Chapman (author of The Five Languages).
 And the other book I strongly recommend because it helped me so much, is “Love Must Be Tough “, by Dr. James Dobson.